 View the attribute table

 Every layer has a table that contains all attribute data about the geographic features in the layer.
-You'll view the table for the Houston Demographics by Census Tracts layer to find data that will help you identify areas that are vulnerable during a hurricane.
+You'll view the table for the Houston Census Tract Demographics layer to find data that will help you identify areas that are vulnerable during a hurricane.

 - In the Contents pane, point to the Houston Census Tract Demographics layer and click the Show Table button.

 The layer's attribute table opens.
 Each row in the table represents a feature (in this case, a census tract area).
 The columns, or fields, provide different types of information about the census tract features.
-For example, the FIPS Code field contains a code that represents the state, county, and census tract identifier for each census tract feature, and the Total Owner/Renter Households (ACS 2011-2015) field shows the total number of households in each tract.
+For example, the ID field contains a code that represents the state, county, and census tract identifier for each census tract feature, and the Total Owner/Renter Households (ACS 2013-2017) field shows the total number of households in each tract.